Cat6 vs. Cat8: Which is Right for Your Office Network?

 Compare Cat6, Cat6a, and Cat8 Ethernet cables for office networks.
 Learn which cabling standard fits your business needs, budget, and future growth plans with this comprehensive guide.

 Modern office network upgrades require balancing current needs with future growth.
-Cat6a has emerged as the recommended standard for most businesses, while Wi-Fi 7 is now commercially available and gaining adoption across enterprise environments.
+Cat6a has emerged as the TIA-568 recommended standard for most businesses, while Wi-Fi 7 now represents a significant portion of new enterprise deployments.

 This comprehensive guide examines current Ethernet cabling standards and wireless technologies to help you make informed decisions about your office network infrastructure.